T-bone Accident Lawyers in Augusta

 In personal injury cases, attorneys are paid out of the settlement you are awarded, so there are no upfront costs to you.
 The attorney’s fee is a percentage of the total amount recovered.
 You are not charged directly for any of the costs associated with your personal injury claim and will not pay anything unless your case ends with a settlement or verdict.

 How much time do I have to file a T-bone accident claim?

 In Georgia, you have two years to file a personal injury claim.
 This deadline is called a statute of limitations, and it is put in place to ensure that the evidence to support or discredit legal claims is not diminished over time.
 It is always best to file claims as promptly as possible, so you don’t miss the window of opportunity.

-Chris Hudson Law Group Is Ready to Fight for You
+Chris Hudson Law Group Car Accident Lawyers Are Ready to Fight for You